atef23/openshift-rhpam-77-deploy/README.md

-# Deploying a RHPAM 7.7 Authoring Environment
+# Deploying a RHPAM 7.7 in Openshift

 **Requirements:**
 - Openshift CLI